department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="Disagree-with-social-worker">What if I don't agree with the social worker's assessment?</button>
 <div id="Disagree-with-social-worker" class="usa-accordion-content">

 That's okay.
 Your social worker is here to help you.
-If you don't agree with their assessment, talk with your VA health care team about your concerns so you can work together to find a plan that works for you.
+If you don't agree with their assessment, talk with your social worker and others on your VA health care team about your concerns so you can work together to find a plan that works for you.
-**THIS IS A MADE-UP ANSWER BUT WE MIGHT WANT SOMETHING LIKE THIS TO HELP DISPELL FEARS THAT SOCIAL WORKERS ARE THERE TO TAKE THINGS AWAY.**

 </div>
 </li>